Jacob Waguespack: Major Leagues

 Following the 2021 season, Waguespack became a free agent.

 Orix Buffaloes

 On December 17, 2021, Waguespack signed with the Orix Buffaloes of Nippon Professional Baseball.
 He played a key role as the team's closer in 2022, most notably earning three saves in the 2022 Japan Series, including one in Game 7, contributing to Orix's first Japan Series championship since 1996, and their first since the merger with the Osaka Kintetsu Buffaloes in 2004.
 He was also the only active foreigner on the team's roster during their Japan Series run.
-On December 23, 2022, he resigned a one-year contract extension for the 2023 season.